AnnaGenina/pyGravSphere/README.md

 Integration points?
 100
 ```

-Think long and hard about how many walkers you want.
+Think long and hard about how many *walkers* you want.
 About 600 is good.
 *Burn-in* is the number of steps for which you want to run each of your walkers before **pyGravSphere** starts outputting the chains.
+This is approximately the number of steps needed for the result to converge.

 *Steps* is the total steps for which you want to run your walkers.
 So in the example above, you will get an output of the last 5000 steps per walker.